 Developing the Constitution is the most important training, and it should not be rushed or treated superficially.
 It tells the VSLA how it will do its work and what the services offered to members will be.
-If this is rushed, the VSLA will not be stable and secure.
+If this is done hastily, the VSLA will not be stable and secure.

 Experience has shown that sometime this session can take two meetings to finish, and that is OK.
 It shows that members have thought about and discussed their rules in detail.
-If it takes half an hour and many sections are ignored, this shows that it wasn't taken seriously.
+If it takes half an hour and many sections are just read out without discussion, this means that it wasn't taken seriously.